IDMNYU/DM6193-Web-Studio-SU15/weekly_detail/dm6193_weekly_detail_wk2_jul13.md

             <li>Discuss posts vs. messages in slack.</li>

                 <ul>
-                <li>Don't post your github link in a post.
-Post as a message so that the link is clickable.</li>
+                <li>Make all URLs clickable either by posting as a message or using markdown in post.</li>
                 </ul>
             <li>Discuss Readings</li>
                 <ul>